-The day dawned bright and clear once again, with the fleet warned that the 25th of May was Argentina’s national day and an extra weight of attacks could be expected (in fact by this point in the war the Argentine’s losses were beginning to seriously reduce their capability and in terms of numbers, there was not much of an extra effort put on compared to previous days).
-After requesting a patrol line further away from land and it’s handicapping effect on radar effectiveness, Coventry and Broadsword were positioned approximately 8 miles north of Government Islet, running an east-west patrol line that took them to the north of Pebble Island at around 10-15 miles distance.
+The day dawned bright and clear once again, with the fleet warned that the 25th of May was Argentina’s national day and an extra weight of attacks could be expected (in fact by this point in the war the Argentine’s losses were beginning to seriously reduce their capability and any extra effort was mostly imaginary – of the 27 Dagger flights sent to San Carlos in the last handful of days, 10 had failed to return).
+After requesting a patrol line further away from land and it’s handicapping effect on radar effectiveness, Coventry and Broadsword were given a compromise position – approximately 8 miles north of Government Islet, running an east-west patrol line that took them to the north of Pebble Island at around 10-15 miles distance.
 This gave the radars clearer sky in all directions but to the south, and enabled them to give 30 miles worth of additional warning to the ships in San Carlos.
 However, it also put the pair of ships further away from Sea Harrier cover, and the additional distance degraded radio comms with the San Carlos group.
+15 miles had been the previously assessed minimum distance from land for a successful Sea Dart engagement against attacking aircraft – this was pushing the system to its limits.

 Raids on San Carlos

 Later in the day, Coventry detected another raid developing.
-This raid, Toro Flight, which had taken off at 11:30 and consisted of 4 Skyhawks, disappeared from view over West Falkland, and entered San Carlos Water from the south.
-One of them was immediately shot down by HMS Yarmouth’s Sea Cat (also claimed by a Rapier battery and some Royal Marines blazing away with their rifles), and the pilot ejected into captivity; the remaining three attempted to attack HMS Plymouth and HMS Arrow, one suffering jammed cannons and another failing to release his bombs due to a fault.
+This raid, Toro Flight, which had taken off at 11:30 local (14:30Z) and consisted of 4 Skyhawks, disappeared from view over West Falkland, and entered San Carlos Water from the south.
+One of them was immediately shot down by HMS Yarmouth’s Sea Cat (a rare kill from this old missile, also claimed by a Rapier battery and some Royal Marines blazing away with their rifles), and the pilot ejected into captivity.
+The remaining three attempted to attack HMS Plymouth and HMS Arrow, one suffering jammed cannons and another failing to release his bombs due to a fault.
 Both ships escaped damage.
-The trio exited San Carlos to the north and once again, as they climbed to go home, Coventry and Broadsword picked them up.
+The trio exited San Carlos to the north and once again, as they climbed to go home, Broadsword’s Type 967 radar picked them up and they passed the targets to Coventry over the Link system.

-A single Sea Dart was fired this time, and Capitan Jorge Osvaldo Garcia’s Skyhawk C-304, climbing higher than his colleagues whilst he dealt with a hydraulic problem, was hit shortly after passing Pebble Island’s coastline.
+A single Sea Dart was fired this time, at 12:30 local (15:30Z) and Capitan Jorge Osvaldo Garcia’s Skyhawk C-304, climbing higher than his colleagues whilst he dealt with a hydraulic problem, was hit shortly after passing Pebble Island’s coastline.
 He ejected successfully, but sadly was not recovered from the water, and his body washed ashore in his dinghy at Golding Island in 1983.

-A further raid warning sent from HMS Plymouth triggered Coventry and Broadsword to go to action stations once again a short time later; however, this was based on mistaken identity of the radars of an approaching pair of Sea Harriers and the ship returned to defence stations.
+A further raid warning sent from HMS Plymouth around 13:00 local (16:00Z) triggered Coventry and Broadsword to go to action stations once again a short time later; however, this was based on mistaken identity of the radars of an approaching pair of Sea Harriers and the ships soon returned to defence stations.

 Vulcano and Zeus Flights

-Coventry’s radar was still unable to break out the contacts from the ground return of Pebble Island, and her lookouts spotted the aircraft first.
-Steaming east, the aircraft had followed the coastline briefly before turning towards the two ships and so were on the starboard beam.
-Coventry opened up with the 4.5″ gun, the starboard 20 mm Oerlikon, a light machine gun from the flight deck area along with numerous hand-held SLRs.
-The maelstrom of incoming fire impressed the two A-4 pilots sufficiently that – after a brief burst of cannon fire in our direction – they altered course away from Coventry and towards Broadsword, which they judged to be putting up less of a defence.
+Unable to get a Sea Dart firing solution, Coventry opened up with the 4.5″ gun, the starboard 20 mm Oerlikon, a light machine gun from the flight deck area along with numerous hand-held SLRs.
+The maelstrom of incoming fire – deliberately designed to put up a wall of shrapnel and shell splashes on the water ahead of the jets – impressed the two A-4 pilots sufficiently that – after a brief burst of cannon fire in our direction – they altered course away from Coventry and towards Broadsword, which they judged to be putting up less of a defence.

 Broadsword, following us astern, now had a firm Sea Wolf lock.
-Just before the Sea Wolf was ready to fire, however, the single target it had locked on to became two contacts of equal priority, confusing the system.
-The computer reset; the launcher slewed to its stowed fore/aft position, and the crew frantically began working to bring the system back online.
+However, just before the Sea Wolf was ready to fire, the single target it had locked on to became two contacts of equal priority, confusing the system, which had been designed to kill single incoming missiles.
+The computer reset; the launcher slewed to its stowed fore/aft position, and the crew frantically began working to direct the system towards the ‘new’ pair of targets.
 There simply wasn’t enough time, and with only a single 40 mm Bofors and some machine guns brought to bear on the incoming jets, this time the pilots weren’t quite so distracted.

 Vulcano flight – Capitan P. Marcos Carballo and Teniente Carlos Rinke – both attacked the Broadsword.
 The Argentines had, as noted previously, become conscious of the ineffectiveness of many of their Mk.17 1,000 lb or M117 750 lb bombs, which were often passing straight through ships without detonating, or lodging within them but still failing to explode.
 As a result, Zeus flight were trialling the use of smaller bombs; low drag 250 kg (550 lb) bombs installed on a triple ejector rack under the Skyhawk’s belly.
 However, Vulcano flight were still carrying Mk.17 1,000 lb bombs – one each, as the Skyhawk could not carry three under the belly and the outer wing stations were needed for drop tanks.

-The two aircraft therefore released one bomb each (not three each as is sometimes published); one missed entirely, the other managed to hit the Broadsword in the face of intense cannon and small arms fire.
-This bomb bounced off the sea (twice!) near the stern, passed through the side of the ship and up through the quarter deck and flight deck, tearing the nose off the Lynx helicopter in the process, damaging the live torpedo mounted on the Lynx and starting a fire on deck.
+The two aircraft of Vulcano flight therefore released one bomb each (not two or three each as is sometimes published); one missed entirely, the other managed to hit the Broadsword in the face of the Bofors cannon and small arms fire.
+This bomb bounced off the sea (twice!) near the stern, passed through the side of the ship and up through the quarter deck and flight deck, tearing the nose off the Lynx helicopter in the process, damaging the live torpedo mounted on the Lynx and starting a small fire.
 The bomb continued up and away from the ship, landing harmlessly in the sea nearby (accounts differ as to whether it then exploded or not).
 Once again a Mk.17 had failed to do its job despite hitting the target.
 Carballo’s windscreen had become obscured by sea salt during the low level flying in the run-up to the attack, and he describes releasing his bomb when the ship was dead centre in his windscreen, filling it entirely from left to right, so it is likely that his was the bomb that missed, and that it was Rinke’s bomb that hit Broadsword’s stern.

 Target: Coventry

-Broadsword’s Sea Wolf had locked on, but as the turn to starboard continued, Coventry crossed in front of the Broadsword’s line of fire, and her Sea Wolf was unable to fire for fear of hitting the Coventry instead.
-The two A-4s – armed with three lighter bombs each rather than the single heavy bomb carried by each of the previous pair – were now only seconds away, and Coventry’s fate was now in the hands of her basically WW2 vintage guns.
+Broadsword’s Sea Wolf had locked on, but now Coventry turned further to starboard, heading nearly due South, and as she crossed in front of Broadsword’s line of fire, her Sea Wolf tracker lost lock and she was unable to fire for fear of hitting Coventry instead.
+The two A-4s – armed with three lighter bombs each rather than the single heavy bomb carried by each of the previous pair – were now only seconds away, and Coventry’s fate was now in the hands of the guns on her port side, that had so far been untested.

-Unfortunately, a fault in the port lookout aiming sight led to the main 4.5″ gun being given erroneous target elevation angle information, and the gun depressed to the point that it was firing below the incoming jets and was soon stopped from firing whilst an effort began to get it pointing in the right direction.
+Unfortunately, a fault in the port lookout aiming sight led to the main 4.5″ gun being given erroneous target elevation angle information, and as the gun slewed around to the port side, it also depressed to the point that it was firing below the incoming jets and after 3 rounds were sent into the sea well ahead of them, it was stopped from firing whilst an effort began to get it pointing in the right direction.
 Then, Coventry’s port Oerlikon 20 mm cannon jammed.
 In desperation, an attempt was even made to order the use of a signal projector lamp to try and blind the oncoming pilots (the signal projector operator was unimpressed with this idea).
 The call of “BRACE BRACE BRACE” was made on the ship’s broadcast system and shouts of “TAKE COVER!” rang out around the ship.

-Velasco first fired his cannons, possibly aiming for the bridge, but if so, the ship’s continued motion spoiled his aim and he sprayed the entire ship’s side from just aft of the bridge to the quarter deck, mostly hitting the hangar area.
+16 seconds after Coventry’s last Sea Dart had been fired, Velasco fired his cannons, possibly aiming for the bridge, but if so, the ship’s continuing turn spoiled his aim.
+Instead, he sprayed the entire ship’s side from just aft of the bridge to the quarter deck, mostly hitting the hangar and quarterdeck area, luckily without casualties.
 Then he pressed his bomb release.
 Coventry’s luck had completely run out and all three of his bombs, released at just the right moment, hit the ship, carving a path of destruction deep into the interior.
 Velasco’s 250 kg bombs had all come to rest within the ship instead of tearing straight through, due to their lighter mass compared to the Mk.17 bombs.
 Barrionuevo, just behind him, witnessed his leader’s bombs striking Coventry’s hull.

-The first bomb hit the port side of the hull, about 3 feet above the waterline, below the bridge, passing through the computer room and lodging in the conversion machinery room below.
-The second bomb entered through the side of the superstructure just forward of the life raft stowage and tore through the main fore/aft passageway, breaking a hydraulic ring main and starting an immediate fire and passing through the naval store room below before lodging in the provision store below that.
+The first bomb hit the port side of the hull, about 3 feet above the waterline, below the bridge (just under where the painted-out D118 pennant number was beginning to show through once more), passing through the computer room and lodging in the conversion machinery room below.
+The second bomb entered through the side of the superstructure just forward of the life raft stowage and tore through the main fore/aft passageway, breaking a hydraulic ring main and starting an immediate fire and passing through the naval store room below before probably lodging in the provision store below that.
 The third bomb hit the outer deck edge in the area of the Olympus engine intake grilles – outboard of the foremast – and lodged in the aft part of the forward (Olympus) engine room.

 Seconds later, Barrionuevo’s Skyhawk flashed across the top of the ship – but despite pressing his bomb release, none of his bombs left his aircraft.
 Two witnesses onboard Coventry reported a single ‘bomb’ tumbling overhead at this stage, however – it may have been that this second Skyhawk released a drop tank in error.